ifilot/sap-smd/README.md

 3. **Encourage Miniaturization**: Demonstrate how SMD components can be used effectively in hobbyist and educational projects to save space while maintaining functionality.

-## Design Overview

-The computer consists of several interconnected modules:
-- **Arithmetic Logic Unit (ALU)**: Handles basic arithmetic and logical operations.
-- **Instruction Decoder**: Handles control lines based on machine code instructions.
-- **Registers**: Temporary storage for data and instructions during operation.
-- **Control Logic**: Directs the flow of data and controls the execution of instructions.
-- **Memory**: Stores programs and data, using a simple addressing scheme.
-- **Output**: Facilitates communication with the user.

-Each module is implemented with a combination of SMD-type TTL ICs, emphasizing straightforward design while keeping the size compact.

 ## Why SMD Components?